 Barcodes are straightforward—you see one, you scan it, you perform the desired action.
 There’s no worrying that anything was missed on relying on complex and expensive RFID scanners to get things done.

 Better yet, barcodes are remarkably inexpensive—and so are the scanners used to read them.
-Some inventory apps, like Sortly, let you scan barcodes and QR codes right from your phone.
+Some inventory apps, like Sortly, let you scan barcodes and QR codes right from your smartphone or tablet.
+You can also sync external Bluetooth scanners with Sortly’s inventory system if you prefer.

 Many items come with barcodes ready to scan